From the director of the critically acclaimed DAUGHTERS OF THE DUST.

 "Mckee’s strong performance and growing awareness throughout the film makes it both dramatically satisfying and also richly nuanced with issues of cultural appropriation and cooptation of black music and culture for commercial gain… The film’s relevance to some of today’s mainstream film and music industries and the dismissal and appropriation of black stories is also telling."

 “Illusion beats with a strong feminist heart: in the film Mignon Dupree learns to reject the Hollywood model but also to create her own.”

 "One of the most brilliant achievements in style and concept in recent American filmmaking..."

 "Cleverly uses film itself as a metaphor for the myths fostered by whites and men about Blacks and women."

 - Maysles Cinema

-Twenty-seven years ago, filmmaker Julie Dash broke through racial and gender boundaries with her Sundance award-winning film (Best Cinematography) Daughters of the Dust, and she became the first African American woman to have a wide theatrical release of her feature film.
-In 2004, The Library of Congress placed Daughters of the Dust in the National Film Registry where it joins a select group of American films preserved and protected as national treasures by the Librarian of Congress.
+Thirty-two years ago, filmmaker Julie Dash broke racial and gender boundaries with her Sundance award-winning film (Best Cinematography) Daughters of the Dust.
+She became the first African American woman to have a wide theatrical release of her feature film.
+The Library of Congress placed Daughters of the Dust and her UCLA MFA senior thesis, Illusions, in the National Film Registry.
+These two films join a select group of American films preserved and protected as national treasures by the Librarian of Congress.

-Julie Dash is currently the Distinguished Professor of Art & Visual Culture at Spelman College.
-(07/19)
+Julie Dash is a Diana King Endowed Professor in the Department of Art & Visual Culture at Spelman College.
+(1/24)